October 14, 2024

 7. Test the operation of your shutters to see if they move smoothly.
 If you still experience stiffness or resistance, you may need to repeat the process or seek professional assistance.

-See also How to Stain Composite Shutters
+See also How to Clean Roman Shutters

 It is important to note that not all lubricants are suitable for use on shutter pivot pins.
 Be sure to use a lubricant that is specifically designed for use on metal surfaces and is safe for use on shutters.
 Using the wrong type of lubricant can cause damage to your shutters and may even void your warranty.
 Always read the manufacturer’s instructions and consult with a professional if you are unsure about which lubricant to use.